iterative/dvc.org/content/docs/command-reference/repro.md

 defined by the stages listed in `dvc.yaml`.
 The commands defined in these stages are then be executed in the correct order.

-For stages with multiple commands (having a list in the `cmd` field), commands are run one after the other in the order they are defined.
+For stages with multiple commands (having a list or a multiline string in the `cmd` field), commands are run one after the other in the order they are defined.
 The failure of any command will halt the remaining stage execution, and raises an error.

 > Pipeline stages are defined in a `dvc.yaml` file (either manually or by using
 > `dvc run`) while initial data dependencies can be registered with `dvc add`.